CAE Women in Flight

 CAE academy: CAE Phoenix

-In her free time you’ll probably find Lauren hiking in either National or State Parks, boating, fishing, or kayaking.
+When she’s not flying, Lauren enjoys hiking in National and State Parks, boating, fishing, and kayaking.

 “I want to break gender barriers and encourage other young women to join this industry.
 It is important that we are leaders to help set up for a bright future of women in aviation.”